 According to calculations Cd, Pb and Cu could be removed by hot cyclone separation from the fly ash [11].
 Due to higher volatilization temperatures Ni and Zn would be difficult to separate from the fly ash.
-According to Obernberger et al. [12, 13] the cyclone temperature has to be over 900°C for efficient separation.
+According to Obernberger et al. [12, 14] the cyclone temperature has to be over 900°C for efficient separation.

-Objective and approach
+2. Objective and approach

-The objective of the study is to investigate the ash chemistry in combustion of waste-derived fuels (SRF) with emphasis on the separation of ash-forming elements in different ash streams during the thermal conversion of the fuel.
+Objective of the study is to investigate the ash chemistry in combustion of wastederived fuels (SRF) with emphasis on the separation of ash-forming elements in different ash streams during the thermal conversion of the fuel.
 The main division between different ash element streams is between elements that stay in a condensed form during the main conversion process and elements that form volatile species at temperatures prevailing at the conversion temperatures and air/fuel ratios.
-Predictions of this separation is done by using thermodynamic modeling based on Gibbs Energy Minimization.
+Predictons of this separation is done by using thermodynamic modeling based on Gibbs Energy Minimization.
 Thermodynamic modeling predicts the amount and composition of stable phases and components at chemical equilibrium at a specified temperature, total pressure and overall elemental composition.
-The approach does not require any prior knowledge of specific chemical reactions or initial speciation of elements.
-In the general approach, chemical kinetics cannot be considered.
-However, Kangas et al. [14, 15] have utilized a so-called constrained Gibbs Free Energy Method, where kinetic limitations can be considered for certain reactions.
+The approach does not require any prior knowledge of specific chemical reactions or intial speciation of elements.
+However, in the general approach, chemical kinetics cannot be considered.
+However, Kangas et al. [15, 16] have utilized a so-called constrained Gibbs Free Energy Method, where kinetic limitations can be considered for certain reactions.
 This is however not included in the present study.
+An overview of the approach is shown in Figure 9.